move37-labs/nucleobench/README.md

+## NucleoBench

 **A large-scale benchmark for modern nucleic acid sequence design algorithms (NucleoBench), and a new design algorithm that outperforms existing designers (AdaBeam).
 Link to ICML GenBio 2025 workshop paper [here](https://www.biorxiv.org/content/10.1101/2025.06.20.660785).**

 [comment]: <> (Consider an image here.)

 This repo is intended to be used in a few ways:
-1. Run any of the NucleoBench design algorithms on a new design problem.
-1. Run AdaBeam on a new design problem.
+1. Design a DNA sequence with selective expression in a cell-type (or any other target property in the benchmark, see list [here](#summary-of-tasks-in-nucleobench)), using the AdaBeam algorithm (or any of the ones listed [here](#summary-of-designers-in-nucleobench))
+2. Design a DNA sequence with high binding affinity for a specific transcription factor (such as the ones listed [here](#summary-of-tasks-in-nucleobench)), using the AdaBeam algorithm (or any of the ones listed [here](#summary-of-designers-in-nucleobench))
+1. Design a DNA or RNA sequence for a new task, using any designer (see tutorial [here](https://github.com/move37-labs/nucleobench/blob/documentation/recipes/colab/custom_task.ipynb))
-1. Run a new design algorithm on NucleoBench tasks, and avoid recomputing performances for existing designers.
+1. Run a new design algorithm on NucleoBench tasks.

 ### Citation